e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

   claim set (plus the incumbent's id when the face is claimed elsewhere).
   "Your peer drifted from your binding."
-The GUI's out-of-surface writes are this kind too, its claim being an ordinary one — though its widgets cannot produce them, since liveness renders out-of-claim slots read-only.
+The GUI's out-of-surface writes are this kind too, its claim being an ordinary one — though its widgets cannot produce them, since liveness renders out-of-claim root inputs read-only.
 - `ClaimedFaceEntry` — a harness-register violation, and only that:
   `stage!` named a face some device claims in this run's partition.
 Face, incumbent device id, discarded value, the site.